atomicdata-dev/atomic-data-docs/src/core/concepts.md

 ## Atom (or Atomic Triple)

-Every Resource is composed of Atoms.
+Every Resource is composed of _Atoms_.
 The Atom is the smallest possible piece of _meaningful_ data / information (hence the name).
 You can think of an Atom as a single cell in a spreadsheet or database.
 An Atom consists of three fields: